revbayes/revbayes.github.io/tutorials/ctmc/index.md

 {% subsection Exercise 2 %}

--   With figure {% ref jc_graphical_model %} as your guide, draw the probabilistic
+-   With {% ref jc_graphical_model %} as your guide, draw the probabilistic
     graphical model of the HKY model.

 -   Copy the file called `mcmc_JC.Rev` and modify it by including the